What is RFID and how does it create a real time inventory?

 Source goods directly from factories

 This is particularly relevant for brand owners who are traditionally dependent on distribution centers.
 If this is your line of work, you are all too familiar with the fact that traditional shipments tend to back up and queue in distribution centers, and you know how much time and money this wastes.
 With RFID, You can now influence exactly how many goods are being produced in the factory.
 Items can be brought directly from the assembly line and brought to a specific point of sale.
-Since every item and shipments has an RFID tag, Items can also be automatically re-routed through a distribution center, so you no longer need to worry about wasted resources due to lag times.
+Since every item and shipment has an RFID tag, Items can also be automatically re-routed through a distribution center, so you no longer need to worry about wasted resources due to lag times.